manifoldxyz/reserved-ownership-accounts/README.md

      * @param initData   - If initData is not empty and account has not yet been created, calls account with
      *                     provided initData after creation.
      *
-     * Emits AccountCreated event
+     * Emits AccountAssigned event
-     * @return the address for which the Account Instance was created */ function createAccount( address owner, uint256 salt, uint256 expiration,
+     * @return the address to which the Account Instance was assigned */ function assignAccount( address owner, uint256 salt, uint256 expiration,